juanpablow/hello-world/README.md

-# hello-world
+# Hello, World!

 First repository of Git and GitHub Course

+Created repository during a live class